OCA/l10n-netherlands/l10n_nl_tax_statement_icp/readme/USAGE.rst

 To use this module, you need to:

 #.
-Create a BTW Statement.
-#.
-Post the BTW Statement: a new tab *ICP Statement* will be displayed; the tab contains the lines of the ICP declaration report.
+Create a BTW Statement: a new tab *ICP Statement* will be displayed; the tab contains the lines of the ICP declaration report.
 #.
 In tab *ICP Statement* press the Update button in order to recompute the ICP statement lines.

 Printing a PDF report: